SkygearIO/features/370-auth-ui/web-ui.md

 ### The verification endpoint

 The verification endpoint `/verify` allows the user to verify their login ID.
 This page requires authenticated user.
-Unauthenticated access is redirected to the root endpoint.
+Unauthenticated access is redirected to the root endpoint with `redirect_uri=/verify`.
 Verification is not a strict requirement.
 For example, if auto send verification email is enabled, the email is sent behind the scene and the user is redirected to the application immediately after performing the Authorization Code Flow successfully.

 ## Future improvements